-If someone a few months before would say to me that I will go to Croatia, for one week vacation, I would just laugh.
+If someone a few months before would say to me that I will go to Croatia, for a week’s vacation, I would just laugh.
 How that could be even possible?
 But life is like a box of chocolates and here I got the best one.

 I was in Oslo a few times.
 Firstly, I believe, two or three years ago, a completely spontaneous trip with my friend, sleeping at some couch surfer’s place, trying to explore the whole city in two and a half days.
 Then another one, when I have been already living in Hamar, for a karaoke night with friends, then for a job interview, for a walk through main streets… but never went to Vigeland before.
 Now I ask myself, why?